langchain-ai/langchain/templates/neo4j-advanced-rag/README.md

 # neo4j-advanced-rag

-This template allows you to balance precise embeddings and context retention by splitting documents into smaller chunks and retrieving their original or larger text information.
+This template allows you to balance precise embeddings and context retention by implementing advanced retrieval strategies.

-Using a Neo4j vector index, the package queries child nodes using vector similarity search and retrieves the corresponding parent's text by defining an appropriate `retrieval_query` parameter.
+## Strategies

+1. **Typical RAG**:
+   - Traditional method where the exact data indexed is the data retrieved.
+2. **Parent retriever**:
+   - Instead of indexing entire documents, data is divided into smaller chunks, referred to as Parent and Child documents.
+   - Child documents are indexed for better representation of specific concepts, while parent documents is retrieved to ensure context retention.
+3. **Hypothetical Questions**:
+     - Documents are processed to determine potential questions they might answer.
+     - These questions are then indexed for better representation of specific concepts, while parent documents are retrieved to ensure context retention.
+4. **Summaries**:
+     - Instead of indexing the entire document, a summary of the document is created and indexed.
+     - Similarly, the parent document is retrieved in a RAG application.

 ## Environment Setup